Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Experimental results

 \subsubsection{AND circuits}

-The AND circuit implements the logical AND operation on a number of qubits, i.e., it is a multi-controlled $X$ gate (Fig.~\ref{fig:and_inner_examples}a).
-Ebit costs for distributing AND circuits are shown in Fig.~\ref{fig:and_plots}.
+The AND circuit implements the logical AND operation on a number of qubits, i.e., it is a multi-controlled-$X$ gate (Fig.~\ref{fig:and_inner_examples}a).
+Ebit costs for distributing AND circuits are shown in Fig.~\ref{fig:and_plots} in Appendix~\ref{section:and_appendix}.